 macOS Computer Setup: New CAP Computer

-The following article will guide you through the process of setting up your computer and computer account, restoring your data using Druva inSync (if applicable) and installing your most used applications using the Self Service app.
+The following article will guide you through the process of setting up your computer and computer account, restoring your data (if applicable) and installing applications using the Self Service app.

-Step 1 - Confirm the Druva InSync backup of your old computer.
+Step 1 - Confirm backup of old computer

 Step 2 - Setup your new macOS computer